omab/django-social-auth/doc/configuration.rst

     is_authenticated():
         ...

-  These are needed to ensure a better ``django-auth`` integration, in other case `login_required`_ won't be usable.
+  These are needed to ensure a better ``django-auth`` integration, otherwise `login_required`_ won't be usable.
 A warning is displayed if any of these are missing.
 By default `auth.User`_ is used.